aleen42/PersonalWiki/Programming/JavaScript/strict_mode/strict_mode.md

 Strict Mode has made some changes to normal semantics:
 - Strict mode eliminates(消除) some JavaScript silent errors by changing them to throw errors.
-- Strict mode fixes mistakes that make it difficult for JavaScript engines to perform optimizations: strict mode code can sometimes be made to run faster than identical code that's not strict mode
+- Strict mode fixes mistakes that make it difficult for JavaScript engines to perform optimization: strict mode code can sometimes be made to run faster than identical code that's not strict mode